dr-yst/org-x/dev-docs/progress.md

 ## Current Status

 The project is focused on implementing the MVP centered around the task list view.
-We've made significant progress in establishing the foundation and are now working on completing the task list view component:
+We've made significant progress in establishing the foundation and have completed major milestones including multi-document support:

 - ✅ Backend org-mode parsing with Orgize
 - ✅ Enhanced data model implementation